LB&SCR E4 class

 The London, Brighton and South Coast Railway E4 class is a class of 0-6-2T side tank steam locomotive designed by Robert Billinton.
-They were introduced in 1897 and were essentially a larger version of the E3 Class.
-The cylinder diameter was reduced from 18 to 17.5 in by the Southern Railway.
+They were introduced in 1897 and were essentially a larger version of the E3 Class with 5 ft 0 in drivers wheels for a better performance as local passenger locomotive; They had very good acceleration, but could only reach speeds of 35-40 mph and exceeding this speed meant instability.
+The cylinder diameter was reduced from 18 to 17.5 in by the Southern Railway which would increase their power.

 History

 75 members of the class were built by Brighton railway works between December 1897 and September 1903.
-The "radial tanks" were powerful for their size and were common on local passenger, freight and branch work for more than fifty years.
-They were very similar to the E3 tank engines from 1891, but the key differences were that their driving wheels were enlarged from 4 ft 6 in to 5 ft and their boiler pressure was increased to 160 psi.
+The "larger radial tanks" were powerful for their size and were common on local passenger, freight and branch work for more than fifty years.
+They were very similar to the E3 tank engines from 1891, but the key differences were that their driving wheels were enlarged from 4 ft 6 in to 5 ft, and their boiler pressure was increased to 160 psi.
 Several were named after towns, villages and geographical features in the LB&SCR area, for example No. 469 Beachy Head.
 Some of their names would be re-used for H2 Atlantics a few years later.

-They were so successful that they were more commonly assigned to passenger trains instead of the freight work they were originally intended for.
+For operations in freight trains, reverser handle would have the most convenient arrangement, but a more precise means of cut-off adjustment was necessary for passenger duty, so from No. 507 the change was made, by May 1903, Billinton gave instruction that all engines should equipped with handle-and-screw reversing except for a few, to leave them entirely to the traffic of freight and shunting duties.